perladvent/perldotcom/content/article/perl-and-cgi.md

     </form>
 ```

 I use Template Toolkit for all my server-side web work.
 TT is also the default in many of Perl's web frameworks.
-But if you also use templates in Javascript, you might want to try [Text::Handlebars](https://metacpan.org/pod/Text::Handlebars), which allows you to use the same templates on both client and server.

 ## Configuring CGI on Apache

 To use CGI, your web server should have [**mod_cgi**](http://httpd.apache.org/docs/current/mod/mod_cgi.html) installed.
 Once installed, you will have to to configure your server to execute CGI programs.

 The first way is to have `cgi-bin` directories where every file gets executed instead of transferred.
-The Apache httpd.conf file would have this.

 ```
     <Directory "/home/*/www/cgi-bin">